brauliopf/Agentic-RAG-API/README.md

-x Implement persistent vector database configuration (Pinecone) x Add metadata to documents in the vector store
+x Implement persistent vector database configuration (Pinecone) x Add metadata to documents in the vector store x /rag: chat feature

+- /rag/admin: manage documents

 - Embed Tako API
-- Create UI
-  . /rag/admin: manage documents
-  . /rag: chat feature
 - Tell the model it represents Tako!
 Instruct it to check how to use Tako to do things before creating an answer.
 - Get sources from vector store retrieval